bikilone/chat-bot/README.md

+//// IMPORTANT ////

+To start this project you must first clone https://github.com/bikilone/chat-bot-backend

+When you clone this repository, cd chat-bot and run nodemon index

+This will setup mock up server with sockets

+Then, you can run this repository with npm start

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>